 Get The Right Soil

-While fertilizer isn’t as important, it is something to look into.
+While fertilizer isn’t as important when you grow vegetables in a pot, it is something to look into.
 If you have the right soil, you won’t need to fertilize your plants as much.
 However, if you do plan to fertilize to encourage your plants to grow or fruit, you’ll need to look carefully.
 Most fertilizers have three numbers, explaining the amount of nitrogen, phosphate, and potash, respectively.
 Some fruits like high nitrogen, others like a balanced fertilizer.
-Almost every gardening website will be able to tell you whether your tomatoes like a balanced or unbalanced fertilizer, and what numbers to look for.
+Almost every gardening website will be able to tell you whether your tomatoes like a balanced or unbalanced fertilizer and what numbers to look for.
 If you want a simple, all-purpose fertilizer, get one that says 10-10-10 on it, and you should be good to go!
 Be sure to look up when to fertilize your plants, since it varies with the species.